Academics at Sciences Po

 Graduate School

-Graduates of the Dual BA Program, like all Sciences Po alumni, are guaranteed a spot in a Master’s program at Sciences Po.
+Graduates of the Dual BA Program, like all alumni of the Sciences Po Undergraduate College, are guaranteed a spot in certain Master’s programs at Sciences Po.

 Academic Program